25th January 2023:

-Firstly, we’d like to acknowledge the Traditional Custodians of the land throughout this nation on which we have the privilege to work and gather.
-We pay our respect to elders past and present and extend that respect to all First Nations peoples.
+We acknowledge the traditional Custodians of the land throughout this nation on which we have the privilege to work and gather.
+We pay our respects to Elders past and present, and extend that respect to all First Nations peoples – today, and everyday.

 26th January 2022: